datachomp/datachomp.com/_posts/2013-04-17-more-nerdy-hipchat-emoticons.markdown

 comments: true
 categories:
 ---
 There are lots of reasons to love [hipchat][1] and one of the more playful ones is the ability to upload/define custom emoticons.
-Builtin to hipchat are a variety of [default emoticons][2] but I needed something nerdier...
+Builtin to hipchat are a variety of default emoticons but I needed something nerdier...

 Here is what I have so far: